cits3007/cits3007.github.io/assets/assignments/project-spec.md

-- A "testing sandbox" Moodle area will be made available within 1 week of the specification being released, which will provide you with some (minimal) feedback and information you can use while developing and testing your project submission.
+- A "testing sandbox" Moodle area will be made available within 1 week of the specification being released, which will provide you with some *minimal* feedback and information you can use while developing and testing your project submission.
 It will not include space for "coding style and clarity" marks.

+  Note that passing these minimal tests is no guarantee of a project achieving a high final mark -- students are expected to thoroughly test their code at a variety of levels of optimization, and make use of appropriate static and dynamic analysers.
 - A "final submission" Moodle area will be made available no less than 1 week prior to the project being due, where you can submit final code and answers to questions.
 It will include only minimal tests of code, and will include questions that do not require code or an answer to be submitted, but will be used by markers when assessing coding style and clarity.

 [moodle]: https://quiz.jinhong.org